Zhouxunzhe/BestMan_Pybullet/README.md

 We would like to express our sincere gratitude to all the individuals and organizations who contributed to this project.

 For a detailed list of acknowledgements, please refer to [appendix](docs/appendix).

+## 🚀 Working citing BestMan

+Research has already been conducted based on the BestMan platform.
+If you are interested, please visit [here](https://bestmanrobot.com/Works_Citing_BestMan) for more details.